tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 1. A string that consists of octet 32 (0x20) repeated 64 times.
 2. The context string "TLS, server delegated credentials".
-3. A single 0 byte which serves as the separator.
+3. A single 0 byte, which serves as the separator.
-4. Big endian serialized 2 bytes ProtocolVersion of the negotiated TLS version, defined by TLS.
-5. DER encoded X.509 certificate used to sign the DelegatedCredential.
+4. The DER-encoded X.509 end-entity certificate used to sign the DelegatedCredential.
-6. Big endian serialized 2 byte SignatureScheme scheme.
+5. The ProtocolVersion in which the delegated credential is to be used, where ProtocolVersion is as defined in the TLS 1.3 standard.
+6. The SignatureScheme of Credential.public_key, the signature scheme used by the server to sign the handshake.
-7. The Credential structure.
+7. DelegatedCredential.scheme.

-This signature has a few desirable properties:

-* It is bound to the certificate that signed it.
-* It is bound to the protocol version that is negotiated.
-This is intended to avoid cross-protocol attacks with signing oracles.
+8. DelegatedCredential.cred.

+The signature effectively binds the credential to the parameters of the handshake in which it is used.
+In particular, it ensures that credentials are only used with the certificate, protocol, and signature algorithm chosen by the delegator.
+Minimizing their semantics in this way is intended to mitigate thee risk of cross protocol attacks involving delegated credentials.

 The code changes to create and verify delegated credentials would be localized to the TLS stack, which has the advantage of avoiding changes to